Learning-based Dynamic Pinning of Parallelized Applications in Many-Core Systems: Conclusions and future work

 \section{Conclusions and future work}

 We proposed a measurement- (or performance-) based learning scheme for addressing the problem of efficient dynamic pinning of parallelized applications into many-core systems under a NUMA architecture.
 According to this scheme, a centralized objective is decomposed into thread-based objectives, where each thread is assigned its own utility function.
 Allocation decisions were organized into a hierarchical decision structure: at the first level, decisions are taken with respect to the assigned NUMA node, while at the second level, decisions are taken with respect to the assigned CPU core (within the selected NUMA node).
-The proposed framework is flexible enough to accommodate a large set of actuation decisions, including memory placement.
-Moreover, we introduced a novel learning-based optimization scheme that is more appropriate for administering actuation decisions under a NUMA architecture, since a) it provides better control over the switching frequency and b) it provides better adaptivity to variations in the performance, since the experimentation probability is directly influenced by the current performance.
+The proposed framework is flexible enough to accommodate any multi-objective criterion, while it is appropriately designed to handle noisy observations.

-We demonstrated the utility of the proposed framework in the maximization of the running average processing speed of the threads.
-Through experiments, we observed that the \RL\ dynamic scheduler can ensure that the running average speed of the parallelized application will be either larger than or equal to the corresponding speed under the \OS's scheduler.
-In some cases, this also corresponded to the decrease in the execution time of an application by up to 16\%.
+We demonstrated the utility of the proposed framework in the maximization of the running average processing speed of the threads and we evaluated its performance in four benchmark parallel applications.
+We have concluded that the \RL\ scheduler can achieve better running speed in certain cases, especially of small availability of resources or large background load.
+These observations should be further reinforced with additional benchmark tests.
+In addition, we plan to identify and generalize the indicators that trigger these advantageous responses of the \RL\ scheduler and also to consider additional utility functions, such as register count of each thread.

-For future work, we plan to extend this work by extending our heuristics with mechanisms to assign a group of processors to a single thread, instead of just one.
-This will allow us to take advantage of the internal load balancing that the Linux operating system does, thus eliminating the cases where the \OS{} outperforms our scheduler due to its rigidity in terms of the placement of threads.
-Additionally, we will evaluate our scheduler on a wider range of use cases and under more variable conditions, in terms of the type and amount of external load, to determine the exact settings in which it can bring benefits to the execution time, compared to the Linux scheduler.